Cesarmosqueira/Autoposture/README.md

 ## Pre-Execution Checklist:
 - For Windows users: Ensure you run the setup and execution commands as an administrator.
 - Navigate to the cloned Autoposture repository directory before proceeding.
-- have two terminal windows open, both in the repo.
+- Have two terminal windows open, both in the repo.
 One for the client and one for the service

 ## Run the api in one terminal:
-This is a default example.
 ```
 docker pull cesarmosqueira/autoposture_api
 docker-compose -f prediction_api/docker-compose.yaml up
 ```
+For linux users: If you can't execute the second command and you get something with:  `Permission Denied`, run it as administrator

 ## Run client in another terminal:
 ```
 pip install -r requirements.txt